 "Who the fuck are you two wack-jobs?"
 Dahl demanded, staring at them.

 "X marks the spot, love."
 Purifier repeated, goading her on with another giant step closer.
 Any closer and she thought she wouldn't even have to work for it.
 She could drive the knife in without even trying.
 He saw her eyeing the spot and said, "And may I take this opportunity to suggest your aim is true.
-The consequence of a faulty strike at this point in time could be truly dire for everyone involved.
+The consequence of a faulty strike at this point in time could be dire for everyone involved.
 I do not take betrayal well."

 "Wait," Kearyn said, holding her in an iron grip.

-"Let go," Dahl raged, struggling violently to get away.
+"Let go," Dahl raged, struggling to get away.
 But her efforts went in vain.
 It was no good.
 For a withered corpse, he was stronger than most men twice his younger self's size.
 After a moment of being subjected to the Purifier's mocking grin of amusement, Dahl gave up the struggle in favor of spitting at him.

 Purifier pop/whooshed, and the spit flew through the space where his face had been.
 Then he pop/whooshed back and spit directly into Dahl's face.
 As the spit ran down her cheek, he asked in a cold, mocking voice, "How do you like it, little bitch?"
 He turned his eyes back to Kearyn and added, "Because little Dahl here is slow on the uptake.
-Maybe I'll start by drilling a permanent loop of being attacked by a raptor into her brain."
+Maybe I'll start by placing a permanent loop of being attacked by a raptor into her brain."

 "That's awful."